History and a Historian

 How great and wondrous is the work of God.
 For atop a mountaintop one is relatively in awe.
 But the novel prospect, the Miracle of Fatima, compared to millions of years of God's perfection is recent and is as formidable as a mountaintop.

 My digital book will continue to cover Fatima, Fr.
-Andrew Wingate, Akita and Garabandal, with chapter 6, to deal with the immediate past, like from 30, 40, or less years ago.
+Andrew Wingate, Akita and Garabandal, with chapter 7, to deal with the immediate past, like from 30, 40, or less years ago.
 But, for now, I thought it would be interesting to tackle something new that occurred about 70 years ago that was once part of history that was well known in America, and Europe.
 The following passages are from a time circa 1947.
-In the 1940s Sister Lucia was pretty free to who she could talk and see.
+In the 1940s, Sister Lucia was pretty free to whom she could talk and see.
 Beyond the stars (video above) was sung by Debbie Reynolds in the 1966 movie The Singing Nun, who played Sister Ann.
 The hit Dominique was a real musical hit in 1963, internationally, courtesy of MGM.

 When Lucia was 36 years old, she was contacted by a sculptor who of all things wanted to do a sculptor of the lady whom had appeared to her.
 At first it seemed out of the question, but for whatever reason, she consented —along with her superiors—and off to 1947 we go.